maurodch/mbqd-website/content/authors/reh/_index.md

 # List each interest with a dash
 interests:
-- Many-body Quantum Dynamics
+- Many-body spins systems
+- Open quantum systems
-- Entanglement
+- Machine learning methods
-- Quantum Simulation
+- Neural networks

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.